MileHacker Logo

 Season-Specific Attire

-Spring/Autumn (March-May, Oct-Nov): Pack lightweight, breathable clothing.
+Spring/Autumn (March-May, Oct-Nov): Pack light, moisture-wicking apparel.
 Cotton and linen fabrics work well.
 Bring long sleeves and pants for Sun protection.
 A Light jacket or cardigan serves well for cooler evenings.

 Summer (June-September): Opt for very lightweight, quick-drying fabrics.
-Shorts, t-shirts, and tank tops are good.
+Shorts, t-shirts, and muscle shirts are good.
 Swimsuits are essential.
 A Rash guard provides useful sun protection.

-Winter (December-February): Bring Long-sleeved shirts, light sweaters, jeans, or trousers.
-A medium-weight jacket or fleece aids on cooler days.
+Winter (December-February): Bring Long-sleeved shirts, lightweight sweaters, jeans, or trousers.
+AN average-weight jacket or fleece aids on cooler days.

 General Considerations